Feanaur/Ruby-train/README.md

-Today`s tran for future rails..
+Today`s train for rails in future..